 Releases physical and emotional stress.

 One of the main reasons we get massages is to relieve stress.
-The same benefit can be found with the practice of abdominal massage.
-Especially because of the societal pressures that surround our stomach, letting go and allowing a massage therapist to do work in that area—or making time for ourselves by massaging our own midsections—can demonstrate some much-needed attention and self-care to body parts we've been made to feel uncomfortable about.
+The same benefit can be found in the practice of abdominal massage.
+Especially because of the societal pressures that surround our stomach, letting go and allowing a massage therapist to do work in that area—or making time for ourselves by massaging our own midsections—can provide some much-needed attention and self-care to body parts we've been made to feel uncomfortable about.
 Dismissing our own judgments and insecurities to take care of our bodies can be just as cleansing as the physical benefits at work.

 Here are 10 natural ways to debloat instantly.